After an entire day of cutting, sanding, and putting together your latest woodwork project, you’re exhausted.

 This happens because the wood conditioner’s job is to hinder the absorption of the stain so this will make the stain lighter in color.

-But look at the water one.
-See how it’s not blotchy but its a darker, normal color?
+But look at the one where we applied water first.
+See how it’s not blotchy but actually a darker, more consistent color?

 SIDE NOTE: I have only tested this method with an oil-based stain.

 Are you someone that does better with visuals?
 Check out the full project video below and don’t forget to subscribe on YouTube so you don’t miss out on future projects!

 How did I start using water as a wood conditioner?

 Many years ago, I read a post from Young House Love about using water as a wood conditioner.
 Just like a store-bought wood conditioner, the water also fills in the pores of the wood to help prevent the stain from absorbing, giving you a smoother finish.

 I had to give it a try because purchasing the pre-stain conditioner was more than I wanted to pay.

 And I have used this method ever since but I decided that I still needed to test it against the pre-stain from the store.